starcity-properties/toy-problems/src/toy_problems/latest-version-numbers/README.md

 latestVersionNumber("1.01", "1.1"); //=> "1.01"
 ```

+## Advanced Content

+For an extra challenge, try extending your function to accept two **or more** version numbers and return the latest version number.

 ## Problem Solving Process
 Use these steps below to aid you in using the problem solving process.